Tony Bellew: Bellew vs. Haye I, II

 On 25 November 2016, Eddie Hearn announced via Twitter that Bellew's next fight would be against Haye.
 The fight date was set for 4 March 2017 at The O2 Arena, London and was shown on Sky Box Office and was Bellew's first heavyweight fight.
 Due to the fight being at heavyweight, Bellew's WBC cruiserweight title was not on the line.

 At the first press conference on 30 November, a fight broke out as Bellew and Haye went face to face and it appeared on the replay, Haye had managed to land a left hook on Bellew, leaving a mark.
-Both fighters were then separated before going their own ways.
+Both fighters were then separated before going their ways.
 On 3 March 2017, Haye weighed 224.9 lbs, heavier than Bellew who came in at 213 lbs, a career high.
-The bout started as a stalemate until the sixth round, where Haye injured his ankle and fell down twice.
+The bout started as a stalemate until the sixth round, where Haye injured his ankle and fell twice.
 Bellew then took control of the fight as Haye opted to continue.
 Bellew knocked Haye down and out of the ropes late in the eleventh round.
 Haye managed to make it to his feet, but his trainer Shane McGuigan threw in the towel, giving Bellew a TKO win.
 Bellew credited Haye for his bravery, while Haye refused to blame his injury and stated that Bellew was "by far the better fighter", though stated that he wanted a rematch.
 Bellew contemplated retiring after claiming he had done it all.
 He also revealed he broke his hand in the early rounds.
 At the time of stoppage, Bellew led on all three scorecards 96–93.
-With a 60–40 split of the £7 million purse, Haye earned £4.2 million while Bellew eaned £2.8 million, his biggest purse by far.
+With a 60–40 split of the £7 million purse, Haye earned £4.2 million while Bellew earned £2.8 million, his biggest purse by far.
 It was reported that the fight generated 890,000 buys on Sky Box Office PPV.

 On 14 March, Hearn said that Bellew would fight again in 2017, a day later, he told Sky Sports that Bellew may need surgery on his broken hand which could see him out of action for up to five months.
 On 28 March, the WBC changed Bellew's world championship status to Emeritus champion.
 This also meant the winner between Marco Huck and Mairis Briedis on 1 April would become new world champion and not interim, as it was initially announced.
 The bout was won by Briedis, thus making him the new WBC champion.
 In June 2017, Bellew stated that he would next fight in either November or December 2017.
 He had three potential names to consider, those being WBO heavyweight champion Joseph Parker, WBC heavyweight champion Deontay Wilder and a rematch with Haye.
 Parker was his main interest.